pingswept/micropropro/content/logistics/projects.md

 ---
 # Projects

+## P5: Pi Pico PIO pioneering

+Your mission in P5 is to gain some experience with the Raspberry Pi Pico's PIO subsystem.

+* **Option 1** Write a PWM controller that runs on the PIO hardware and allows only smooth acceleration.
+Connect your Pico to a small DC motor and a MOSFET and make a short video demonstrating smooth operation vs. jerky operation.
+(Nolop will have MOSFETs and a small motors if you don't have them.)

+Some calculus review: we call the first derivative of position "velocity," the second derivative "acceleration," and the third derivative "jerk."
+Consider a robot arm where the motors controlling the joints can change acceleration rapidly-- this is an arm that moves jerkily.
+In some cases, that's fine, but what if we want smooth motion?

+That's pretty easy to solve in software, right?
+You just keep track of your PWM duty cycle and never change it more than some limit.
+But, that means that you just lost the advantage of having PWM hardware in your chip; you're having to manage your motor control on every loop of your program.
+It would be better if you could just send a target velocity to the PIO hardware and have it figure out how to get there smoothly.

+If you're feeling advanced, you could also use your PIO code to linearize the PWM vs. speed curve, so that an N% duty cycle gives you N% of your top speed.
+Without this, your motor probably doesn't actually start spinning until 10-20%, and then gets very close to top speed around 80%.

+A few other notes: you should probably do this in Python.
+Note that Micropython and Circuitpython deal with the PIO hardware differently, so use Micropython unless you have a good reason to switch.

+* **Option 2** Write some more ambitious PIO hardware program that you've been wanting to try ever since you heard about this PIO thing back in January.

 ## P4: Pico: Endgame

 For P1, you made a PCB for a Pico accessory.
 In P4, your task is to refine your device.